God the Father

 The Sovereign Father sent his Son bearing his GOOD NEWS of how to become a part of his divine Family and Kingdom, and that his Family and Kingdom are coming to earth to bring peace and order to this troubled world.

-The Father's message, is a message of hope for a wonderful, peaceful, and happy existence under his care and protection for all eternity.
+The Father's message is a message of hope for a wonderful, peaceful, and happy existence under his care and protection for all eternity.
 This is the good news that Jesus, the apostles, and the early Church proclaimed.
 This is the message that has not been preached in its totality for centuries; this is the message that Jesus said would be proclaimed and published to all the world just prior to his return as King of kings and Lord of lords; and this is the message that will be explained in the following chapters.